salvadornm/cerisse/docs/chemistry.md

 LiDryer         converter.sh        heptane_fc
 ```

+A local mechanism can be used by setting `USE_LOCALCHEM = TRUE` and specify a `LOCALCHEM_PATH` (absolute path) in GNUMakefile.
+To build the code, the mechanism folder need sa `mechanism.H`,
+`mechanims.cpp` and a `Make.package` file (see example of local chemistry `exm\ibm\srp\`).

-All of them are in _yaml_ fromat used in [Cantera](https://cantera.org).
+All mechanisms are derived from _yaml_ format used in [Cantera](https://cantera.org).
 The list of chemical mechanisms directlly available can be obtained direclty by `$cat PelePhysics/Support/Mechanism/Models/list_mech` with a few more that use QSSA (see `list_qss_mech` file).
-Opening the `mechanism.yaml` file within a directory, will give an indication of the species involved and chemical reactions
+Opening the `mechanism.yaml` file within a directory, will give an indication of the species involved and chemical reactions.

 For example, in the Jones and Lindstedt mechanism (a 4-step process for hydrocarbon combustion), seven species are used.
 The label **phases** indicates which chemical components will be included.